GiGurra/flycd/README.md

 ### Setting up your own config repo

-1. The two ways I'd recommend, either:
-    * Fork this repo and run `go install .`
+1. Fork this repo and run `go install .`
-    * `go install github.com/gigurra/flycd@v0.0.8`
 2. Modify the contents of the `project` folder (or create one), and add the app specifications you like
 3. Run `flycd deploy projects`